 The advent of the internet has quickly paved the way for e-learning.
-With the worldwide e-learning market projected to grow to $325 billion by 2025, online learning is as popular as ever.
+With the worldwide e-learning market projected to grow to $325 billion by 2025, remote learning is as popular as ever.

 For stay-at-home moms, online learning provides them an opportunity to expand their skill set with a schedule that fits their extremely hectic routines.
 They can attend classes from the comfort of their homes and study when their kids are fast asleep at night.